Bobay-Ochman/ConSpeciFix/README.md

 The important files:
 - `config.py` defines several important variables that must be configered before any other steps.
-- `species.py` populates `species.txt` with a list of all species in the NCBI database.
+- `species.py` When run, this populates `species.txt` with a list of all species in the NCBI database.
 Only species on this list will be run in the next step.
-- `runner.py` takes this list and runs an analysis for that species to completion.
+- `runner.py` When run, takes this list and runs an analysis for that species to completion.
+Run `species.py` and `runner.py` in order to produce your database.

 ### The Hard Way